 Step 3: Treat Yourself To Relief

 As your myofascial tissues relax and accept the treatment, it may feel good to apply more pressure.
-Use the ends or “thumbs” of the KOA tools to press into and release tense areas and adhesions.
+Use the ends or “thumbs” of the KOAPRO tools to press into and release tense areas and adhesions.